How to Choose a Figure Display Cabinet for Dust Protection and Visibility

 If you mainly want less cleaning, choose enclosed construction with better door seams and full side coverage.
 If you mainly care about presentation, focus on glass clarity, lower frame obstruction, and shelf spacing that keeps figures visible.
 For most collectors, the sweet spot is a cabinet that does both reasonably well instead of maximizing only one feature.

 Buy like a collector, not like a furniture shopper.
 The right cabinet should protect the figures and still let them perform.
+For shoppers exploring this further, see display cabinets.

 Comments